 B.A., J.D.

-Graeme Oddy is a Toronto tax lawyer at Devry Smith Frank LLP (‘DSF’).
-He holds a B.A. and a J.D. from the University of Toronto.
+Graeme Oddy is a partner with Devry Smith Frank LLP (‘DSF’) in our commercial litigation and tax law department.
+He holds a B.A.
+(Hons.) and a J.D. from the University of Toronto.
 He was called to the Bar in 2018 and joined DSF in 2022.

 As an experienced tax lawyer, Graeme has successfully represented individuals and corporations on a wide array of tax-related matters, including trusts, corporate rollovers and other restructuring, and various estate/succession planning to minimize capital gains, HST, and other taxes.